datahub-project/datahub/docs/authorization/access-policies-guide.md

 is only done when specific resources are not selected.
 If left blank, entities from any Domain will be in scope.

-For example, if we only want to grant access for assets part of a "Marketing" Domain, we'd can search and select it.
+For example, if we only want to grant access for assets part of a "Marketing" Domain, we can search and select it.

 <p align="center">